+[Exclusive] EU anti-piracy mission risks ejection from Somalia

-EU anti-piracy mission at risk of ejection from Somalia
+EU anti-piracy mission risks ejection from Somalia

 The EU's flagship naval operation risks losing permission to pursue pirates in Somalia's waters due to local politics.